 What would I add next time?

-I want to buy a dress that travels well, can be worn in spring as it is with perhaps a denim jacket.
+I want to buy a dress or skirt that travels well, can be worn in spring as it is with perhaps a denim jacket.
 But that can also be worn in autumn/winter with tights/leggings, and my boots.
 Throw on a jacket or coat and layers underneath.

 There are some great travel dresses on the market so before my next trip; I will need to do a bit of research.
 It’s essential that I find something for at home and travelling.